y2kbugger/weeklyreview_todotxt/readme.txt

 -Options can have choices
--Add explain command which prints description (autoadd like Skip) -prompt reprompts when non-integer choice is picked
+-Add explain command which prints description (autoadd like Skip) -prompt reprompts when non-integer choice is picked -make all commands explain the action being done a la "Skipping" -can we make it use readline or similar for tag entry.
+-can we make it automatch on char entry, without require return after each one.
+-global option of quit just like skip
+-gloval option to print all tasks
+-gloval options to itemize changes so far.